rikulo/rikulo-docs/docs/Getting_Started/Building_Native_Mobile_Application.md

 Via the global variable [device](api:device) you are able to access all mobile device's native resources.

-In this application, we register a device event listener and listen to the [AccelerationEvent](api:device) of the [device.accelerometer](api:device) resource with frequency set to every 1000 milliseconds.
+In this application, we register a device event listener and listen to the [AccelerationEvent](api:device/accelerometer) of the [Device.accelerometer](api:device) resource with frequency set to every 1000 milliseconds.

 >Per the different kind of native resources, you can access the device resources by calling directly the APIs or register proper device event listeners.